obtusedev/docs/README.md

 Good documentation can save you lots of time and frustration and can help generate interest in your tool.
 When I say good documentation I'm not just referring to how it looks but how easy it is to find what I'm looking for.
 There are good documentation that are simple in style, like [Request](https://docs.python-requests.org/en/master/index.html), and there are more stylish documentation like [FastAPI](https://fastapi.tiangolo.com/).

-Easy to find information > Good style/theme
+Easy navigation > Good style/theme
 Function > Form

 > Information here refers to but is not limited to tool setup (installation, updating, deleting), API ref (how to use a class, function/method, parameters), code examples, tutorial/quickstart (how to use your tool)

+One important thing I recently learned is that sometimes even if a tool has good documentation, it can still be really hard to learn it.

-Something I've also noticed is that the simpler the library, the better the docs are usually but not always.
-Examples include
+Something else I noticed is that the simpler the library, the better the docs are usually but not always.
+That might just be a result of less things to learn.

+Examples include:

 ### Good documentation: